kolodny-coder/kaltura-videos-table/README.md

 # Accessing the app
 1. User can access the app at https://kaltura-dan.herokuapp.com/videos_data/

-# Featers
+# Features
 The app is importing your last 20 entries (media) from your Kaltura account and displays them in a table.

-1. user can sort the table by the columnns by pressing the column title.
+1. user can sort the table by the columns by pressing the column title.
-2. User can filter the search resault using the free text field, the table will be filttered dynamically regardlles to the pagination.
+2. User can filter the search results using the free text field, the table will be filtered dynamically regardless of the pagination.

-# API end point
+# API endpoint

-GET ALL MEDIA - by using GET method with this API end point:  https://kaltura-dan.herokuapp.com/api you will get a dictionary with all your media names and id's.
+GET ALL MEDIA - by using the GET method with this API endpoint:  https://kaltura-dan.herokuapp.com/api you will get a dictionary with all your media names and ids.

 ``` swift
 https://kaltura-dan.herokuapp.com/api